vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 and in what order he offers pindas

-in a śrāddha 536, 537 Kșetras, eight, each of Vişnu, Siva and
+in a śrāddha 536, 537 Kșetras, eight, each of Viṣnu, Siva and

-Sakti 679n Kşirasvāmin, commentator of Amara
+Sakti 679n Kṣirasvāmin, commentator of Amara

 kosa 112n Kulluka, commentator on Manu